The dominant culture has appropriated the idea of active aging to abet the status quo, damaging several people in the process.

 The idea of active aging may also help current capitalist consumerist society in turning a blind eye to natural phenomena which are inconsonant with the ethos of unbridled consumption and hedonism, phenomena like pain, death as well as old-age and the symptoms that are normally associated to the latter.
 (Apart from the fact that for each of these phenomena, capitalism creates and sustains a market.)
 The religious paradigms of yesteryear could, despite any misgivings one might have about these, enable one to accept and deal with such phenomena.
 The current secular capitalism which has no concept of sacred (i.e. except for the holiness of profit) cannot do so.

 The idea, as is it is employed in the media and in the other sites where consent is created also involves a contradiction.
-If one accepts that, for an old person to be ok s/he has to act young, then one is accepting that there is something wrong about being old.
-It is as though one claims that being black or a woman is ok, provided one acts white or male.
+If one accepts that, for an old person to be OK they have to act young, then one is accepting that there is something wrong about being old.
+It is as though one claims that being black or a woman is OK, provided one acts white or male.

 Moral of the story: handle each bright and humane ideal promoted by the media, by NGOs, by experts and by other agencies that manufacture consent with critical gloves.